CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 ```
 You can get rid of the db.sqlite3 file in your project folder as it is no longer required.
 We are using our own db in this project.

-8. Lets run our Postgres server using PGadmin.
-Go to the PG admin server, and create a new database with the name db1, as mentioned in your **settings.py** file.

-After creating this model you can run a utility script ```$ python3 manage.py makemigrations```
+5. After creating this model you can run a utility script ```$ python3 manage.py makemigrations```
 this will make a **migrations** directory in your app directory which contains instructions to make the databse changes.

 After this, run ```$ python3 manage.py migrate```.
 This command will migrate all your models to the database.
 That is, this will set up all your tables accodring to the model types.
 Those tables ofcourse, will be empty.

-9. Now lets add fill the serializer file with code to transform our models to JSON.
+6. Now lets add fill the serializer file with code to transform our models to JSON.
 The Django REST framework makes this very simple by already having created a class called **rest_frameworks.serializers.ModelSerializer**.
 Simply make a subclass of this class and add your fields to a Meta class inside this class as follows:
 ```python
 from rest_framework import serializers from firstApi.models import PytorchModel